When is ethical review required?

 Ethical approval is also a requirement of the University of Birmingham’s Code of Practice for Research.
 If you do not obtain full ethical approval for your study, you are at risk of disciplinary action.

-For all staff and postgraduate research project being conducted on behalf of the University, you must submit an online Self-Assessment Form in the first instance.
+For all staff and postgraduate research project being conducted on behalf of the University, the PI or academic supervisor must submit an online self-assessment form in the first instance.
 If you are not already aware of which route you will need to go through to obtain your full ethical approval, the responses submitted in this form will be able to assist.
 You will also receive an email confirmation from the Ethics Team that provides this information.

 Where can I get ethical approval?